Shanty Creek

-Shanty Creek is a residential community where Aboriginal and Torres Strait Islander men and women, aged 18 years and over, can find solutions to their drug and alcohol problems.
-Providing a safe and supportive environment, our expert team works with you to help reach your goals and reduce the harm of drugs or alcohol.
+Shanty Creek is a residential community where Aboriginal and Torres Strait Islander men and women can find solutions to their alcohol and drug problems.
+Our team provides a safe and supportive environment, working with you to help reach your goals and reduce the harm of alcohol or drugs.

-At Shanty Creek you will have the opportunity to learn about yourself, understand alcohol or drug misuse and develop new ways to face challenges in life.
+At Shanty Creek you’ll have the opportunity to learn about yourself, understand alcohol or drug misuse and develop new ways to face challenges in life.

 Our rehabilitation program guides people along a personal journey that leads to greater wellbeing.
 Up to 30 residents can live-in and stay at Shanty Creek at a time.
 The program, which is dedicated to acceptance, compassion, respect and trust, includes: